Electric Vehicles (EV)

 - Vehicles parked in EV parking spaces with a posted time restriction may not exceed the posted time limit and are subject to citation per CVC 21113A.

-- Those spaces located in F/S areas, require a F/S permit.
+- EV charging parking spaces located in Faculty/Staff (F/S) areas require a F/S permit.

 Rebates & Incentives